jrfnl/clearPHP/rules/no-reserved-keywords.md

 ```

-In this example, `Null` is used as a class name, allowing `$var = new Null();`. `PHP` will compile and run such code.
+In this example, `Null` is used as a class name, allowing `$var = new Null();`.
+PHP will compile and run such code.
 However, readability is decreased.

-`Null` is not a real PHP keyword, but, just like `true` and `false`, it may just be considered as one.
+`Null` is not a real PHP keyword, but, just like `true` and `false`, it may just as well be considered as one.

-Constants and variables will easily bear keyword names, and not interfere with compilation.
+Constants and variables can easily bear keyword names, and not interfere with compilation.
 They may still confuse the reader.

 ## Rule Details

-This rule is aimed at eliminating the use of `PHP` keywords and reserved words as literal keys.
-As such, it warns whenever a structure is named with a `PHP` keyword.
+This rule is aimed at eliminating the use of PHP keywords and reserved words as literal keys.
+As such, it warns whenever a structure is named with a PHP keyword.
 Literals are OK, as long as they are not used to manipulate a compiled structure.

 The following codes are considered warnings: